Relativity Space: Stennis Space Center

+Relativity is the largest commercial tenant of NASA's Stennis Space Center in Hancock County, Mississippi, with over 300 acres of testing infrastructure.
+The space center was established in the 1960s, and supported the Apollo, Space Shuttle, and Constellation programs.
+In recent years, the center has become a hub for commercial space companies.

-In March 2018, Relativity Space signed a 20-year lease at the Stennis Space Center in Mississippi, a NASA rocket testing facility, to test engine components and eventually full-scale test their Aeon 1 rocket engines.
-And in June 2019, Relativity Space expanded their work with the Stennis Space Center to include exclusive use of 20000 sqm within Building 9101.
-In mid-2019, Relativity Space planned to create 200 jobs and invest US$59 million in Mississippi over the course of this nine-year lease, which carries an option to extend for another 10 years.
-In late 2023, the company expanded its presence at the site with an agreement to lease the A-2 test stand in order to perform vertical testing on Terran R.
+In March 2018, Relativity Space signed a 20-year lease at the Stennis Space Center to test engine components and eventually full-scale test their fully integrated rocket engines.
+In June 2019, Relativity Space expanded their work with the Stennis Space Center to include exclusive use of 20000 sqm within Building 9101.
+In mid-2019, Relativity Space planned to create 200 jobs and invest $59 million in Mississippi over the course of this nine-year lease, which carries an option to extend for another 10 years.
+In late 2023, the company expanded its presence at the site with an agreement to lease the A-2 test stand in order to perform vertical stage testing on Terran R. Upgrades to the stand will increase thrust capacity from its original 650,000 lb to over 3.3 million lb, enabling more powerful stage tests and accelerated test cycles.